willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## I just inserted fresh batteries but the controller virtual battery level does not indicate full level.

 Motion controller battery level is tuned for AA batteries.
-Some low voltage rechargeable batteries may not report as full although being fully charged.
+Some low voltage rechargeable batteries may not report as full although they are fully charged.

 ## My controller does not vibrate.